-Our Delivery page pricelists divides the world into 4 zones.
+Our Shipping page has pricelists that divide the world into 4 zones.

 (1) United Kingdom